zxue/deploying-and-troubleshooting-maximo-predict/README.md

 c.
 Apply the changes and activate Manage.

 This step can take more than 2 hours.
 When done, MAS Manage will active in the MAS workspace.

+3. Add Workspace or WorkspaceApplication Level Database Connection

+If database connection is configured at the system level only, you may need to create database connection at Workspace level for some applications.

+4. Missing Watson Studio for Maximo Predict

+Before installing Maximo Predict, make sure that the database connection and Watson Studio are configured.
+If for any reason that Watson Studio connection is missing, go to Maximo Predict application detail page in MAS admin console and complete the configuration.

 ## Acknowledgement